The Impact of Team Learning and Team Cohesion on the Performance of Small and Micro Enterprises: The Mediating Role of Team Performance

 Abstract

-Background and Aim: Small and micro enterprises play a vital role in economic and social development, with enterprise performance directly influencing competitiveness and sustainable growth.
-This study investigates the structural relationships among four key variables: team learning, team cohesion, team performance, and enterprise performance.
+Background and Aim: Small and micro enterprises (SMEs) play a crucial role in economic growth, employment generation, and social development.
+Enhancing enterprise performance is essential for maintaining competitiveness and achieving sustainable organizational development.
+This study aims to investigate the structural relationships among four key organizational variables: team learning, team cohesion, team performance, and enterprise performance, with particular emphasis on the mediating role of team performance within SMEs.

 Article Details